dentproject/hldd/baseline-network-linux-hld.md

 ASIC/dataplane support is out of scope for now, but may be provided by a future project or extension.

-The only exception are switchdev enabled platforms like Mellanox or Marvell Prestera, where the ASIC support is already provided by the upstream Linux kernel.
+The only exception are switchdev-enabled platforms like Mellanox or Marvell Prestera, where the ASIC support is already provided by the upstream Linux kernel.

 ### Targeted Kernel and Yocto versions

-Target Yocto version is scarthgarp, which is the next planned LTS release for April ‘24.
+Target Yocto version is scarthgarp, which is the next LTS release, planned for April 2024.

-Initial Kernel version target could be 5.15 (minimum kernel version of Yocto), or newest LTS (6.6).
+The initial Kernel version target could be 5.15 (minimum kernel version of Yocto) 6.6 (the latest LTS version of the Linux kernel).
 The kernel patch version will be a moving target, and regularly updated (ideally weekly).

-Since there will be many out of tree drivers for the platform support, required API updates should be done via coccinelle semantic patches https://coccinelle.gitlabpages.inria.fr/website/.
+Since there will be many out-of-tree drivers for the platform support, required API updates should be done via [coccinelle semantic patches](https://coccinelle.gitlabpages.inria.fr/website/).
 This should ensure that the amount of work needed for keeping drivers building and working with newer kernels stays manageable.